maxzheng/workspace-tools/docs/README.rst

         push                Push changes for branch
         setup               Optional (refer to setup --help).
 Setup workspace environment.
 Run from primary workspace directory.
-        test                Runs tests and manages test environments for product. status (st)         Show status on current product or all products in workspace
+        status (st)         Show status on current product or all products in workspace
-        update (up)         Update current product or all products in workspace
+        test                Run tests and manage test environments for product. update (up)         Update current product or all products in workspace

 Links & Contact Info